hauke/OpenWrtRules/OpenWrt Rules.md

 * For a change to these rules, a 75% majority among the active members who participate in the vote must approve, as well as 50% approval from the active voters.
-* Neutral votes are considered half aprovals.
+* Neutral votes are considered half-approvals.
 * Frequent contributors may become members after a simple approval.
   Project members are free to suggest suitable candidates.
-* Any votes and decisions made will be made public on the project website.
+* Any votes and decisions will be made public on the project website.

 _**Infrastructure**_